 - 13.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, and accident reporting, on a termly basis.
 Our policy will be reviewed annually, accordingly.
 Compliance will be reported formally to the school's termly H&S Committee.
 Minutes of these are submitted to the Head of Educational Compliance at Cognita SCP Regional Office.
-The Head of Educational Compliance will report to the Cognita Europe Regional H&S Assurance Board. - 13.2 Reports are provided to our Safeguarding committee which include an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 13.3 As Proprietor, Cognita Schools has published a compliance training matrix for schools which details preferred providers of first aid training, including approximate costs and procurement arrangements.
+The Head of Educational Compliance will report to the Cognita Europe Regional H&S Assurance Board. - 13.2 Reports are provided to our Safeguarding committee which include an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff.

 Ownership and consultation

 Document sponsor Head of Health & Safety - Europe

 Document author Consultant Nurse Europe

 Consultation & Specialist advice

 Document application and publication

 England No

 Wales No

 Spain Yes

 Switzerland No

 Italy No

 Version control

-Current review date June 2023
+Current review date June 2024

-Next review date June 2024
+Next review date August 2025

 Related documentation

 Related documentation Health and Safety Policy

 Pupil Health and Wellbeing Policy

 Educational Visits Policy and Guidance

 Safeguarding Policy: Child Protection Procedures

 Complaints

-Prevention and control of Communicable and Infectious
+Prevention and Control of Communicable and Infectious

 Diseases Procedures

 Serious Incident Reporting Form (SIRF)